Implementing New Software

 Change is hard.
 Change in the workplace is especially difficult to get used it, particularly if it involves changing an existing legacy process or product.
 Even though we may be excited implementing something new, any shift in process, big or small, takes some time to get used to, even if we know it will save us time in the long run.
-The difficulty of adapting to change, however, can be minimized by following a process before and after implementation to get you and your team prepared for a smooth transition.
+The difficulty of adapting to change can be minimized by following a process before and after implementation to get you and your team prepared for a smooth transition.
+When adopting new software, this is especially crucial.

 As the Customer Success department at Celayix, we have seen hundreds of organizations make successful changes, but not without first taking some important steps.
 While these tips and tricks are derived from our experience implementing employee scheduling and time and attendance software, it is widely applicable to the integration or implementation of any program, process, or software.
 Internally at Celayix, we prepare for any transition by following these steps.